 A good marketing strategy has many moving parts, one of which involves PR and marketing teams working together to make announcements and share company news.
 The most common way of doing this is by creating press releases.
+But it’s critical to know how to write a press release that is compelling enough to garner attention.

 Just like other parts of your marketing strategy, press releases are important pieces of content for building your brand, earning media coverage, and telling your company’s story.